-BREATHE 2 will reach out to patients listed as smokers in electronic health records at participating clinics to help those who are ready to quit and motivate those who aren’t.
+BREATHE 2 Care Managers, who work for the participating health systems, will reach out to patients listed as smokers in electronic health records at participating clinics.

 The innovative experiment will be the first to experimentally compare the two most effective interventions available—varenicline (Chantix) vs. combination nicotine-replacement medications—and determine whether they are enhanced by type of counseling (in-person vs. phone), or by extra medication before quitting or after the standard treatment.